 The outcome will be communicated in writing within 15 working days.
 The decision at this stage will be final.
 All complaint records will be stored securely to ensure confidentiality and an auditable trail.

-If not satisfied with the outcome, individuals can contact the relevant stakeholders, such as ESFA, DFE, or the specific awarding body.
+If not satisfied with the outcome, individuals can contact the relevant stakeholders, DFE, or the specific awarding body.

 Learners have the right to appeal any assessment decision at any stage of the process.
 The appeals procedure is available to all learners.